notpike/The-Fonz/README.md

 # About
 The Fonz, an "easyer" to use passive scanner and transmiter for the TouchTunes Jukebox (Gen 2 and above) wireless remote.
-TouchTunes remotes TX at 433.92Mhz, uses ASK/OOK, and uses a pin (000-255) for "security".
+TouchTunes remotes TX at 433.92Mhz, uses ASK/OOK, and uses a pin (000-255) for addressing.
 This script was meant to be used with RfCat and the Yard Stick One.

 # Quick Start Guide